Feb. 25: Canadiens unbeaten streak ends at 28

 THIS DATE IN HISTORY: Feb.
 25

 1978: The Montreal Canadiens' NHL-record 28-game unbeaten streak comes to an end against a goaltender making his NHL debut with the New York Rangers.

-Hardy Astrom makes 29 saves and six Rangers score goals in New York's stunning 6-3 victory at the Forum, ending a run of 23 wins and five ties by the Canadiens.
-They haven't lost since Dec.
+Hardy Astrom makes 29 saves and six Rangers score goals in New York's stunning 6-3 victory at the Forum, ending a run of 23 wins and five ties by the Canadiens, who come into the game not having lost since Dec.
 17 (5-3 to the Pittsburgh Penguins).

 "I knew what was going on," says Astrom, who's called up from the American Hockey League because of injuries to John Davidson and Wayne Thomas and is named to start by coach Jean-Guy Talbot.
 "I knew that Montreal had not lost in 28 games, that they were a fast‐skating team and that they swarmed all over you."

 Steve Vickers and Phil Esposito score in the first period to give the Rangers a lead they never relinquish.

 Astrom splits four decisions with the Rangers before playing two seasons with the Colorado Rockies; He finishes his NHL career with 17 wins, 44 losses and 12 ties.

 1930: Cooney Weiland becomes the first Boston Bruins player to score four goals in a game and Tiny Thompson gets his 15th NHL shutout in a 7-0 victory against the Pittsburgh Pirates.
 It's the 16th consecutive win for the Bruins at Boston Garden.

 1940: The Rangers face the Canadiens at Madison Square Garden in the first hockey game televised in the U.S. The game airs on station W2XBS in New York, using one camera in a fixed position, and can be viewed on 300 TV receivers in New York.
 The viewers who tune in see the Rangers win 6-2 for their 14th consecutive home victory.

 1945: Maurice Richard of the Canadiens sets an NHL record with his 45th goal of the season, breaking the mark of 44 set by Montreal's Joe Malone in 1917-18, the NHL's first season.
 It comes in the Canadiens' 5-2 victory against the Toronto Maple Leafs.